 T is proud to be a participant, volunteer, and co-creator of underground festivals, nonprofit organizations, unsanctioned art venues, and independent publications for nearly 30 years.
 She chaired the Board of Directors for the nonprofit 2 Gyrlz Performative Arts, sat on the selection committee for the city's Visual Chronicle of Portland, and curated unconventional shows such as the Public Works series of works-in-progress at the Someday Lounge and TSA, the Temporary Semi-Autonomous Gallery, which placed art directly between private home and public street.
-Active in the Burning Man and Drowning Rat festivals, she is currently closing down the 501c3 nonprofit New Oregon Arts & Letters, for which she has been Executive Director since 2010.
+Active in the Burning Man and Drowning Rat festivals, she has been volunteer Executive Director of the 501c3 nonprofit New Oregon Arts & Letters since 1009.

 tiffany (at) plazm.com